Children with a social worker

 • promote practice that supports children’s engagement in education, recognising that attending an education setting can be an important factor in helping to keep children safe from harm.

 • level up children’s outcomes and narrow the attainment gap so every child can reach their potential.
-This will include helping to make sure that children with a social worker benefit from support to recover from the impact of COVID-19.

 How Nottinghamshire will be working with education settings